 Cargo capacity – seats up: 467L/seats down: 1410L

-Holding positive sentiment with Aussie buyers, the Mazda3 is a fan favourite for a reason.
+The Mazda3 is a fan favourite in Australia for a reason.

 Mazda’s small car player comes in both sedan and hatchback form, with the latter lagging in both function and outright capacity due to its design.

-So, there’s no prizes for guessing it’s the sedan’s 444-litre boot that does the heavy lifting here.
-The booted Mazda3’s pragmatism is further aided by 60/40-split folding rear seats to accommodate longer items.
+So, there are no prizes for guessing it’s the sedan’s 444-litre boot that does the heavy lifting here.
+The booted Mazda3’s practicality is further aided by its 60/40 split-folding rear seats to accommodate longer items.

 Mazda3 hatchback dimensions